Yolande Du Bois

-Nina Yolande Du Bois (October 21, 1900 – March 1961), known as Yolande Du Bois, was an American teacher known for her involvement in the Harlem Renaissance.
+Nina Yolande Du Bois (October 21, 1900 – March 1961) was an American teacher known for her involvement in the Harlem Renaissance.
 She was the daughter of W.E.B.
 Du Bois and the former Nina Gomer.
 Her father encouraged her marriage to Countee Cullen, a nationally known poet of the Harlem Renaissance.
 They divorced within two years.
 She married again and had a daughter, Du Bois's only grandchild.
 That marriage also ended in divorce.

 Du Bois graduated from Fisk University and later earned an MA from Columbia University.
 She worked as a teacher, primarily in Baltimore, Maryland.

 Early life

-Yolande Du Bois was born on October 21, 1900 in Great Barrington, Massachusetts, her father's hometown, to W.E.B. and Nina (née Gomer) Du Bois.
+Du Bois was born on October 21, 1900, in Great Barrington, Massachusetts, her father's hometown, to William Edward Burghardt and Nina (née Gomer) Du Bois.
 They had arrived there from Atlanta, Georgia, shortly after the death of their infant son Burghardt from diphtheria in 1899.
 When Yolande was growing up, she did not have a close relationship with her father.
 He was often away for his career, or living in a different city altogether for academic research and assignments.
 Yolande was often ill.
 A family physician diagnosed the girl as having "inadequate levels of lime" when she had poor health.
 Some biographers thought that Yolande faked these illnesses to gain her father's attention.
 As a child, Yolande was defiant toward her parents.
 She was aggressive and passionate in nature.
 Her father described their relationship as one in which she held the power.
 To gain some control, her parents sent her to Bedales, a British boarding school.
 While dealing with racial discrimination, she graduated from Brooklyn's Girls' High School.